iogeek/Gardening4Engineers/_garden/readingSeedPacket.md

 ## Time considerations....
 Can I grow it?
 - Days to germination - Time for seeds to sprout under ideal conditions.
-- Days to harvest / maturity -  Time from once planted/adjusted to first fruit / veegtable under ideal ideal conditions.
+- Days to harvest / maturity -  Time from once planted/adjusted to first fruit / vegtable under ideal ideal conditions.

 Using a tomato as an example:
     7 days to germination